nusrobomaster/Dart-FYP/docs/Z Mechanical Design - Yaw.md

 ![Equations for torque calculations]({{ '/assets/images/jianwen/Yaw-equations.jpg' | relative_url }})
 {: .text-center}
 <br>
-Torque requirements were calculated using angular acceleration and mass moment of inertia (Appendix Figure ??), resulting in a requirement of 37.4 Nm, which guides the drive-system and motor selection.
+Torque requirements were calculated using angular acceleration and mass moment of inertia (Appendix 1), resulting in a requirement of 37.4 Nm, which guides the drive-system and motor selection.

 ### Drive system considerations
 Drive-system selection was based on: